UL and Loss Prevention Certification Board (LPCB) Warn of Counterfeit Fire Sprinkler

-NORTHBROOK, Ill. and WATFORD, England, July 13, 2012 /PRNewswire/ -- UL and the Loss Prevention Certification Board (LPCB) is notifying distributors, contractors, fire departments, regulatory agencies, and authorities having jurisdiction that the Fire Sprinkler identified below bears a counterfeit UL Certification Mark for the United States and Canada and a counterfeit LPCB Mark.
-The Fire Sprinkler has not been evaluated by UL or LPCB to the appropriate Standards for Safety and it is unknown if the Fire Sprinkler complies with any safety requirements.
+NORTHBROOK, Ill. and WATFORD, United Kingdom, April 30, 2012 /PRNewswire/ -- UL and the Loss Prevention Certification Board (LPCB) are notifying distributors, contractors, fire departments, regulatory agencies, and authorities having jurisdiction that the Fire Sprinkler identified below bears a counterfeit UL and LPCB certification mark.
+The Fire Sprinkler has not been evaluated by UL or LPCB to the appropriate Standards for Safety and it is unknown if the fire sprinkler complies with any safety requirements.

 Note that the counterfeit fire sprinkler is marked with the same model number and constructed similar to a fire sprinkler that is authorized to bear the UL and LPCB Marks.
-The counterfeit sprinkler is marked "GLOBE" on the wrench boss of the fire sprinkler frame.
-The fire sprinkler model TY3151 that is authorized to bear the UL and LPCB Marks is not marked "GLOBE".
+The counterfeit sprinkler is marked "TOP" on the wrench boss of the fire sprinkler frame.
+Fire sprinkler model GL5661, that is authorized to bear the UL and LPCB Marks, is not marked "TOP."

-On the product: The product bears counterfeit UL and LPC Marks and the following information on the sprinkler deflector: "TY3151 SU 155 degrees F/ 68 degrees C SU" and the wrench boss is marked "GLOBE".
+On the product: The product bears counterfeit UL and LPC Marks and the following information on the sprinkler deflector: "155 degrees F 68 degrees C SSU-1 2011 GL5661" and the wrench boss is marked "TOP."

 Sold at: Unknown